To You (Earth, Wind & Fire song)

 "To You" is a song by the band Earth, Wind & Fire featuring Brian McKnight, released as a single in 2005 on Sanctuary Records.
+The song was written by McKnight for the band's 2005 album Illumination.

+Chart performance

 The song reached No. 16 on the Billboard Adult R&B Songs chart and No. 29 on the Billboard Smooth Jazz Songs chart.

-Overview

-To You was produced and composed by Brian McKnight.
-The song also came from Earth, Wind & Fire's 2005 album Illumination.

 Critical reception

-Rob Theakston of Allmusic stated that Brian McKnight makes an "eloquent appearance" on the song.
+Rob Theakston of AllMusic stated that McKnight makes an "eloquent appearance" on the song.